ska-telescope/sdp-integration/docs/src/index.rst

 SDP Integration
 ===============

-The ``sdp-integration`` repository integrates the components of the SKA Science Data Processor (SDP).
+The ``ska-sdp-integration`` repository integrates the components of the SKA Science Data Processor (SDP).
 It contains the Helm chart to deploy the SDP as a subsystem of the SKA, or stand-alone for testing.

 This documentation also gives a overview of the design of the SDP.
 It describes